 5. Refit fan (A) and secure with 2 screws.
 Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.
-Observe torque settings if a torque wrench is avail-

 Torque: 4.0 Nm

 Back draught safety device in the flue gas connection